 The Battery Conservancy was founded to revitalize New York’s birthplace park and its major landmark, Castle Clinton National Monument.
 The Conservancy designs, builds, maintains, and activates the historic Battery’s 25-acres of public parkland at the southern tip of Manhattan.
 In partnership with the City of New York’s Department of Parks and Recreation and the National Park Service, the Conservancy brings inspired vision and targeted resources to the park.

 It continues to spearhead the revitalization of the city’s birthplace inspired by an ethos of environmental stewardship, historical authenticity, design excellence, innovative education, and openness to all.

 Today, The Battery, the thriving green heart of Downtown New York, is a model of conservation and biodiversity with vast public gardens, organic urban farms, toxin-free lawns and SeaGlass, the innovative aquarium carousel.

 The Battery Conservancy was established in 1994 to revitalize and rebuild The Battery.
 The park entered a period of decline in the late 20th century and lost its place as a popular destination for New Yorkers and tourists.
-The Conservancy, a not-for-profit corporation, brought a renewed vision to the public space.
+The Conservancy, a not-for-profit organization, brought a renewed vision to the public space.

 Over the last 29 years, the Conservancy has pumped new life into The Battery and raised capital to transform the once dilapidated and rundown dustbowl into a tranquil public garden and outdoor oasis.
 Through the successful initiatives listed below, The Battery has become a model of conservation and biodiversity efforts.